Carl Friedrich Rungenhagen

-Carl Friedrich Rungenhagen (first name also sometimes given as Karl; 27 September 1778 – 21 December 1851) was a German composer and music teacher.
+Carl Friedrich Rungenhagen (first name also sometimes given as Karl; 27 September 1778 – 21 December 1851) was a German composer and academic teacher at the Prussian Academy of Arts.

 Life

 Rungenhagen abandoned early study of art under Daniel Chodowiecki and joined his father's trading company.
 He worked there from 1796 to his father's death, after which he devoted himself entirely to music.